Self Management Skills and Why are They Important in 2022?

 - Consolidate your tasks into one calendar.
 While there’s value in separating work and personal life, it’s too easy to miss a task if you’re working with two calendars.

-- Take advantage of task management apps such as Asana or Trello.
+- Take advantage of task management apps such as Trello or Asana for project tracking.